These thoughtful gift ideas for cancer patients undergoing chemo or after will be so useful to your friend or family

 After hearing about my cancer treatment, the lovely people at Natalia by Vital Touch sent me their adorable Mum’s Gorgeous Pampering Box!
 It’s such a beautiful pampering kit for mums containing their Mummy’s Yummy Body Scrub, Time for Mum Bath Soak, Mum’s Miracle Balm and a baby soft organic cotton flannel.

 You should also check out the fabulous range of chemo gift ideas offered by award-winning site Not Another Bunch of Flowers.
 Their range offers a fabulous array of handpicked gifts from cancer survivor, Anikka, who really gets what a cancer patient needs.

 I love their range of thoughtful gifts for cancer patients for women and men.
 From skincare, blankets, hats, sleepwear and so much more.
 Look at this gorgeous Soup making gift set!

 The website isn’t limited to those undergoing cancer treatment though so if you’re looking for gift ideas for chemo patients or cancer patients generally, I’d definitely recommend you take a look!
-They also delivery worldwide :)
+They also delivery worldwide and I highly recommend their range for gifts for people with cancer.
+Or gift ideas for someone going through chemo.

 If you have a family member or friend undergoing cancer treatment and want to know what to buy someone who has cancer, I hope the cancer gift ideas above help.

 - My Triple Negative Breast Cancer Diagnosis and Treatment